Eurostar Group: Eurostar International Limited

 When trans-channel Eurostar services began on 14 November 1994, they were operated as a joint venture by SNCF, NMBS/SNCB, and European Passenger Services (EPS), a subsidiary of British Rail.

-In 1996, the privatization of British Rail saw ownership of EPS transferred to London and Continental Railways (LCR), a private consortium which had won the contract to build and operate the Channel Tunnel Rail Link (later known as High Speed 1).
+In 1996, the privatisation of British Rail saw ownership of EPS transferred to London and Continental Railways (LCR), a private consortium which had won the contract to build and operate the Channel Tunnel Rail Link (later known as High Speed 1).
 LCR renamed EPS as Eurostar (UK) Limited, and intended to use Eurostar revenue to help finance the construction of the rail link.
 However, patronage underperformed expectations, and LCR required bailouts which brought it under the control of the British Government.

 In 2010, Eurostar (UK) Limited was renamed Eurostar International Limited (EIL), and agreement was reached between the three national Eurostar operators to combine trans-channel Eurostar operations under it.
 Once all Eurostar assets were transferred to EIL, the holdings in the company were amended to SNCF (55%), LCR (40%), and NMBS/SNCB (5%).

 In 2014, the British Government transferred LCR's 40% stake in EIL to HM Treasury to enable its sale.
 The following year, the shareholding was sold to the Caisse de dépôt et placement du Québec (CDPQ) (30%) and Hermes Infrastructure (10%) for £760m.

 THI Factory

 From June 1996, NMBS/SNCB and SNCF began jointly operating passenger rail services between Belgium and France, and later into Germany and the Netherlands, under the brand name Thalys.
 The service was managed by Thalys International (initially named Westrail International), a Belgian cooperative society with limited liability which was 70% owned by SNCF and 30% owned by NMBS/SNCB.

 In 2007, Deutsche Bahn (DB) bought into Thalys International with a 10% stake, causing the SNCF and NMBS/SNCB shareholdings to be recalculated to 62% and 28% respectively.
 DB announced its exit from Thalys in 2013.

-Following DB's departure, a Belgian public limited company named THI Factory (THIF) was established by SNCF and NMBS/SNCB with a 60∶40 shareholding split respectively.
+Following DB's departure, a Belgian public limited company named THI Factory (THIF) was established by SNCF and NMBS/SNCB with a 60:40 shareholding split respectively.
 In March 2015, THIF took over direct operation of Thalys from the national operators.

 In February 2022, Thalys International was absorbed into THIF.